MuteBefehl/mutebefehl/README.md

 ### Hey! :>
-My name is Henning, and I am 21 years of age.
-I am currently pursuing a career as a Computer Science Technician, with a specialization in system integration.
-In my leisure time, I enjoy working with servers and exploring new technologies.
+My name is Henning, and I am 21 years old.
+I am training to become a Computer Science Technician with a focus on system integration.
+In my free time, I like to work with servers and try out new technologies.

-I am currently engaged in the development of [DuoBW](https://duobw.mutebefehl.de), a statistical modification for Hypixel Bedwars.
-I will provide further details in the future.
+I am responsible for the IT infrastructure and web services of a local organization in my hometown.

 ### Skills / Learning currently
 [![My Skills](https://skillicons.dev/icons?i=cloudflare,workers,aws,azure,netlify,vercel,docker,java,cpp,python,html,css,php,mysql,mongodb,grafana&perline=10)](https://mutebefehl.de)